What Is Marketing?

 Marketing creates the goods and services that the company offers at a price to its customers.
 The entire bundle consists of a tangible good, an intangible service, and the price is the company’s offering.
 When you compare one car to another, for example, you can evaluate each of these dimensions—the tangible, the intangible, and the price—separately.
 However, you can’t buy one manufacturer’s car, another manufacturer’s service, and a third manufacturer’s price when you actually make a choice.
 Together, the three make up a single firm’s offer.

 Marketing is also responsible for the entire environment in which this exchange of value takes place.
 Marketing identifies customers, their needs, and how much value they place on getting those needs addressed.
-Marketing informs the design of the product to ensure it meets customer needs and provides value proportional to what it costs.
+Marketing informs the designer of the product to ensure it meets customer needs and provides value proportional to what it costs.
 Marketing is responsible for communicating with customers about products, explaining who is offering them and why they are desirable.
 Marketing is also responsible for listening to customers and communicating back to the provider about how well they are satisfying customer needs and opportunities for improvement.
 Marketing shapes the location and terms of the transaction, as well as the experience customers have after the product is delivered.

 Marketing Creates Value for Customers